 Frank the Differential Drive Robot

-Recently I was given the opportunity to work with someone with professional experience in optimal robot pathing, so I thought I’d take the opportunity and go crazy.
+Because I had the opportunity to work with a professional that has experience in optimal robot pathing, I thought I’d take the opportunity and and do something neat.
 Meet Frank, the differential drive robot:

 Electric Longboard